 The time for competitors' performance should not exceed 10 minutes.
 The timing should begin when the competitor first begins to play.
-The adjudicators will not judge that part of the performance after ten minutes' duration.
+A performance which exceeds the stipulated time by more than one minute will be disqualified.

 The performance time for Local Heats and District Finals may have local variations.
 Interested parties should check performance times with their local Rotary Club.